 Section 1.
 The Nominating Committee.
 This shall be an ad-hoc committee appointed by the Chairman for the purposes of selecting slates of persons to run for National Offices.
 No current member of the Board may serve on this committee.
-The Nominating Committee shall consist of at least one representative from each Chapter (appointed or elected according to Chapter by-laws), and two persons from the at-large membership appointed by the Nominating Committee Chairman.
+The Nominating Committee shall consist of two NCGR members who will poll members of the Chapters and Special Interest Groups for nominations for the specific offices.
 No member of the Nominating Committee may be appointed a candidate for election to office.

 Section 2.
 Ad-hoc Committees of the Board may be appointed for any reason and purpose, including, but not limited to the appointment of a Judicial Committee to act as an investigative body in cases of questionable activity on the part of members.
 Such Ad-hoc committees may only be established by a majority vote of the Board at Regular or Special meetings.

 Section 3.
 A By-Laws Committee shall be appointed by the Board as necessary to review, revise and recommend changes or updates to the By-Laws.